xwang97/MARS/README.md

-# ✨ MARVEL: Toward More Efficient Multi-Agent Collaboration for LLM Reasoning
+# ✨ MARS: Toward More Efficient Multi-Agent Collaboration for LLM Reasoning

-This repository provides the necessary scripts and examples to run the **MARVEL** pipeline and reproduce the experimental results from our paper.
+This repository provides the necessary scripts and examples to run the **MARS** pipeline and reproduce the experimental results from our paper.

 ---